Library Printing and Photocopying

 Academic staff may borrow a photocopy card with credit on it for photocopying Library materials on presentation of their staff ID card at the Information and Loans Desk.

 The MFDs scan documents.
-To save your scanned document you need a USB stick.
+To save your scanned document you can save to a USB or send to your UC email.

 4. Can I still print or photocopy if I've forgotten my student ID card?